LaviSchlyter/Deep-learning-framework-from-scratch/Project_2/Readme.md

 * `gradient_verification` is a small program we used to check our gradient implementations: it compares the gradient computed during backpropagation to gradients calculated using numerical differentiation

+# VM Bug

+We found that sometimes running our code on the VM Segfaults during a `torch.exp(x)` operation.
+The VM is not running out of memory, and we don't really know what else could cause this.
+We found doing `math.e ** x` stops this issue from occuring for us, but we're not sure how consistent that is.